sumiya-kuroda/PupilSense/README.md

 ### Annotations
 To annotate the dataset, we recommend using [MakeSense.ai](https://www.makesense.ai/).
-Export these annotations in the COCO format, which should include necessary details for images, annotations, and categories (pupil and iris).
+Export these annotations in the COCO format, which should include necessary details for images, annotations, and categories (`pupil` only i.e., `MODEL.ROI_HEADS.NUM_CLASSES = 1`).
 Copy/paste them into test_data.json and train_data.json as shown above.

 ## 3. Inference
 This folder contains scripts to predict pupil size using the trained model saved in `models/`. `cd` to this folder and run `snakemake --profile swc-hpc/`.